scrnhq/react-snapshot-server/README.md

 Options:

-  -h, --help                   Output usage information -p, --port <n>               The port on which the server will be running (defaults to 3000) -s, --snapshot_duration <n>  Time in minutes that a snapshot is valid (defaults to 10) -v, --version                Output the version number
+  -P, --path [value]  The path to the build directory (defaults to "build") -p, --port <n>      The port on which the server will be running (defaults to 3000) -v, --validity      Time in minutes that a snapshot is valid (defaults to 10)
 ```

-### Installing
+## Installing

 Install React Snapshot Server by running `yarn add react-snapshot-server -D`